thirumurthis/Learnings/istio/istio_kind_gateway_api_blog.md

 - Edit the Gateway service using `kubectl -n istio-ingress edit svc/gateway-istio`.
 - The nodePort(s) has to be updated like in below snippet.
-- The incomming traffic from port 8180 will be routed to 31000 nodePort, already updated in Kind cluster configuration.
+- The incoming traffic from port 8180 will be routed to 31000 nodePort, already updated in Kind cluster configuration.

 ```yaml
     ipFamilies: